A Guide to Benefits if you Care for a Disabled Child

 Contact can help you with any questions you have about benefits for a disabled child.
 Your local Citizens Advice may be able to help fill in forms, or there may be a local disabled persons’ or carers’ organisation which can help.
 You can search for a local advice organisation on Advice Local.
 Scope may be able to help you find organisations local to you who can help with claim forms.

-More about DLA for children is here, or if you are in Northern Ireland, here.
+More about DLA for children is here.

 Personal Independence Payment